lumenvox/speech-sample-python/README.md

-Since callbacks can be received at any time, it is generally practical to use a worker thread to listen for these notifications and process then when they arrive.
-In this sample code, such as worker thread is started within the `LumenVoxSpeechApiHelper` call to `initialize_speech_api_helper` and then the listener is activated during `SessionCreate`.
+Since callbacks can be received at any time, it is generally practical to use a worker thread to listen for these notifications and process them when they arrive.
+In this sample code, such a worker thread is started within the `LumenVoxSpeechApiHelper` call to `initialize_speech_api_helper` and then the listener is activated during `SessionCreate`.